Grilled Flank Steak Provencal

 While cooking was not a passion for my mother, she was actually quite good.
 This recipe was a favorite in her repertoire for one of our family outings or the occasional community potluck.
-It was always served cold and sliced into rounds along with one of her many go to sides.
+It was always served cold and sliced into rounds with either an aioli or horseradish/dill sauce.
 Thinking about my life now and where I am most likely to “picnic”, I see this making its Virginia debut as the star of a spread for an afternoon at a local winery on a warm Sunday afternoon.
 Enjoy!

 Ingredients